Set Default Values

 URLA fixed URL

-Property types like Title, Email, and Date are better suited for property mappings since their values typically come from the email itself.
+Fields like Subject, Email, and Date are better suited for field mappings since their values typically come from the email itself.

 How Defaults Interact with Mappings

-A property can have both a mapping and a default value, but the mapping always wins.
-Here's how it works:
+A field can have both a mapping and a default value, but the mapping always wins:

 • Mapping exists and email has data -- the email data is used, the default is ignored.